 Injuries at a casino can range from slip and fall injuries to serious injuries caused by assault.
-If you were hurt while visiting a casino in Baltimore, the Law Offices of Randolph Rice’s personal injury lawyers might be able to help with your case.
+If you were hurt while visiting a casino in Baltimore, Rice, Murtha & Psoras’s personal injury lawyers might be able to help with your case.
 Our Baltimore lawyer for injuries that occurred in a casino has decades of experience representing injury victims and fighting to get them the compensation they need for medical bills, lost wages, and pain and suffering.

 Call our attorneys today to discuss your case in a free legal consultation.
 If you were injured at a casino, you might be entitled to file a lawsuit against the at-fault individuals as well as the casino that allowed you to be injured on their premises.
 For your free case consultation, call our attorneys today at (410) 694-7291.